Alirsni/DailyReports/README.md

 # Ali Roshani Daily tasks
-                                                        Daily Tasks Report - [09/12]
+                                                        Daily Tasks Report - [09/13]
  =
 ## Overview

 js learning
-form js

 ## Task Details

 1. **Task 1**: [js]
-   - Start time: [15:44]
+   - Start time: [16:14]
-   - End time: [20:17]
+   - End time: [20:46]
    - Duration:  about 4 H
-   - Progress: [working on form js and watching courses]
+   - Progress: [watching courses]
-   - Additional notes: work on some part of validations and reading docs and watching a video of some mini projects in youtube.
+   - Additional notes: watching a video of some mini projects in youtube like how to use dom elements in js and do some changes on them and how to storage them

 ## Challenges and Roadblocks